High-PO/CRUD_with_Flask/README.md

 # CRUD_with_Flask
-API for CRUD functions to store values ​​in DynamoDB
+API with CRUD functionality to store values ​​in DynamoDB